Hassaanelahi/Weather-Application/README.md

 # Weather Application

-Discover the current weather conditions for any city worldwide.
+Discover the current weather conditions of any city worldwide.

 https://worldwide-city-weather-2023.web.app/